 Don’t just ask employees to nominate one another, ask them to define why they would nominate that particular employee.
 This behavioral data is a gold mine when it comes to creating ideal candidate profiles, when you’re considering raises and promotions, or even just so that management has a clear picture of whom to celebrate and why.

 Did you know that strong recognition at work is proven to be more motivating than a bonus?
-Peer-nominated awards and acknowledgements can really fortify an effective rewards program.#PeerAssessments don’t need to be stressful.
+Peer-nominated awards and acknowledgments can really fortify an effective rewards program.#PeerAssessments don’t need to be stressful.
 Follow these 4 tips from @ClearCompany to make your #reviews insightful and effective:

-What currently happens with the data collected from any type of reviews?
+What currently happens with the data collected from any type of review?
 No, what really happens?
 53% of surveyed employees reported that performance reviews do not motivate them.
-I contend that this is largely due to the fact that there is little accountability for any type of follow through in the review process.
-Like many processes in HR, we have collected all of this valuable data, put it in a nice report and then done absolutely nothing of meaning with it.
+I contend that this is largely due to the fact that there is little accountability for any type of follow-through in the review process.
+Like many processes in HR, we have collected all of this valuable data, put it in a nice report, and then done absolutely nothing of meaning with it.

 Ask the Right Questions